 On top of Google Analytics, you should also be paying close attention to your CRM (customer relationship management) platform.
 If you don't currently have a way to specify new leads that converted via the web, try to add that qualifier in so you can track website leads vs. other leads gained through cold calls, direct mail, social media, etc.

 A bounce is when a website visitor comes to a page on your website and immediately exits without interacting any further with your site.
 Your website average bounce rate is attributed to the number of bounces in a given period of time.
-To see your bounce rate, you'll be using Google Analytics again.
+To see your bounce rate, you can use HubSpot or Google Analytics.

 When you log in to Google Analytics, on the home screen, you'll see your number of users, sessions, and the average bounce rate across your site.
 This is basically what that should look like: